fisodd/hugo-restructured/exampleSite/content/post/acknowledgements.rst

 ################################

 Every project, no matter how lonely, builds upon the efforts of others.
-Hugo Restructured is no different.
+:title:`Hugo Restructured` is no different.

 .. pull-quote::